Open grant, contract, and cooperative agreement listings with closing dates and contacts

 Our basic and clinical research will improve the understanding, diagnosis, and treatment of patients suffering from gastrointestinal and nutritional diseases.

 The Digestive Diseases Branch has a long tradition of training fellows for a career in academic gastroenterology and hepatology.
-Learn more about the Gastroenterology Fellowship, current Gastroenterology Fellows, and additional Training & Employment opportunities at the NIDDK.
+Learn more about the University of Maryland/NIH Clinical Scholars Gastroenterology Fellowship Program, Current and Recent Gastroenterology Fellows, and additional Training & Employment opportunities at the NIDDK.